Dani13vg/Image-Captioning-app-web/README.md

 Junnan Li, Dongxu Li, Caiming Xiong, and Steven Hoi.
 "BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation." arXiv preprint arXiv:2201.12086 (2022).
 DOI: [10.48550/ARXIV.2201.12086](https://doi.org/10.48550/arxiv.2201.12086).
 URL: [https://arxiv.org/abs/2201.12086](https://arxiv.org/abs/2201.12086).

+I would also like to acknowledge the help of my friend Josep Arriaran for his contribution to the style of the web app thanks to his knowledge of css and Bootstrap tools; and his contribution for the testing of the app performance.

 ---